 Walmart MoneyCard Review

 The Walmart MoneyCard is a prepaid debit card with low costs ideal for those who shop at Walmart.
 For Walmart customers, it’s among the best prepaid card offerings.
 In our Walmart MoneyCard review, we cover the cards features, fees, and card limits.

 Walmart MoneyCard Overview

 The Walmart MoneyCard is available for either the Visa or Mastercard networks, so it is widely accepted and can be used for purchases anywhere Visa and Mastercard debit cards are accepted.
 You can use the Walmart MoneyCard to pay bills for free with the MoneyCard’s bill pay feature.

-The Walmart MoneyCard offers a number of methods to load money on the card, three of which are free.
-You can load money without charge through direct deposit, check deposit through the Walmart MoneyCard mobile app, and transfer from a bank account.
+The Walmart MoneyCard offers several methods to load money on the card, four of which are free.
+You can add money without charge through direct deposit, check deposit through the Walmart MoneyCard mobile app, and transfer from a bank account.
+And starting in 2019, Walmart MoneyCard users can deposit cash to the card at Walmart stores for free.
 For a fee, you can load cash to the Walmart MoneyCard using Walmart Rapid Reload ($3.00) or the Green Dot MoneyPak (up to $4.95).

 The mobile app offers card users with anytime access to check the card balance, see recent transactions, and locate Walmart stores or ATMs.

 You can get cash from your Walmart MoneyCard at the register or the customer service desk at Walmart locations without charge.
 You can also get cash from the Walmart MoneyCard at any ATM, but ATM withdrawals come with a fee of $2.50.

-The Walmart MoneyCard includes the core features that most prepaid cards offer, such as direct deposit, but it also offers some additional unique features to the Walmart MoneyCard, such as cash back rewards.
+The Walmart MoneyCard includes the core features that most prepaid cards offer, such as direct deposit, but it also provides some additional unique features to the Walmart MoneyCard, such as cash back rewards.

 Cash Back: By using the Walmart MoneyCard, you earn 3% cash-back at Walmart.com, 2% cash back at Murphy USA and Walmart Fuel Stations, and 1% cash-back at Walmart stores, up to $75 in cash-back rewards per year.
 Cash back rewards can be redeemed online or through the mobile app.